 The bulk of food prep still revolves around the cooktop, refrigerator and sink, and triangle guidelines apply.
-However, a multi-tasking, multi-cook kitchen must be carefully designed to prevent traffic jams or outright chaos.
-A good approach is to corral activities into zones, then apply work-triangle spacing between zones.
+However, a multi-tasking, multi-cook kitchen must be carefully designed to prevent traffic jams and chaos.
+A good approach is to group activities into zones, then apply work-triangle spacing between zones.

-Game day is at my place: For the casual entertainer, the trick is keeping guests at hand but out from underfoot.
+For the casual entertainer, the trick is keeping guests at hand but out from underfoot.
 It’s worth it to knock out a wall if necessary to create an island or peninsula, defining the boundary between guest and cooking zones.
 Include a pull-out recycling bin accessible from each zone, and an under-counter beverage fridge.
 Remember to save space on the wall for a flat-screen TV.

-The growing family: When toddlers are present, safety is number one.
+When toddlers are present, safety is number one.
 I pay special attention to landing spaces on either side of the range, refrigerator and sink.
 The cooking zone shouldn’t abut a traffic path and an island cooktop should be spaced well back from island seating.
 The after-school crowd will appreciate a snack zone with a microwave safely located at or below counter height, and plan ahead for teens,who will need a charging station for tablets and phones.

 I and my fellow designers love the challenge of personalizing every kitchen design, creating spaces as unique as the people who use them.
 Whether your kitchen remodel involves new cabinets for your 1950’s rambler, or a major addition, I suggest you contact a member of our design team at 888-350-1242 for helping getting the most out of your space.